ELIFE-ASU/CBRdb/README.md

 - Kanehisa, M., & Goto, S. (2000).
 KEGG: kyoto encyclopedia of genes and genomes.
 Nucleic acids research, 28(1), 27-30.

-## Examples of issues
+## Examples of issues with KEGG and ATLAS
-Here are a couple of example problems.
+Here are a couple of example problems, which this code attempts to solve.

 ### Compounds
 - Cases where the star notation is broken
 - Case where OH is an element
-- Case with no mol file
+- Case with no mol file: C00030, C00505, C00923,
 - Case with broken mol file
 - Halogen generalised mol file